Joe Barros is a New York-based stage director and award-winning choreographer working on Broadway, Off-Broadway, regionally, and internationally.

-Choreography for films include Mangus with Jennifer Coolidge, Leslie Jordan and John Waters, and Petunia with Christine Lahti, Thora Birch, and Michael Urie (both written/produced by Ash Christian).
+Choreography for films include Nanay Ko with Paolo Montalban (written by Mallorie Ortega), Mangus with Jennifer Coolidge, Leslie Jordan and John Waters, and Petunia with Christine Lahti, Thora Birch, and Michael Urie (both written/produced by Ash Christian).

 Member: Stage Directors and Choreographers Society.
-Artistic Director: New York Theatre Barn – a Manhattan-based theatre company dedicated to incubating and producing new musicals that tell untold stories.
-Teaching: Broadway For All (Musical Theatre Division Director), Inside Broadway, TVI Actors Studio, Actors Connection, Music Academy International, Michigan State University, Southeastern Summer Theatre Institute, Western Carolina University, San Francisco Arts Education Project, Stagelighter.com.
+Artistic Director: New York Theatre Barn – a Manhattan-based theatre company that has been a home for new musicals during incubation since 2007.
 BFA: The Hartt School.
+Teaching: Broadway For All (Musical Theatre Division Director), New York Film Academy, Inside Broadway, TVI Actors Studio, Actors Connection, Music Academy International, Michigan State University, Southeastern Summer Theatre Institute (SSTI), Western Carolina University, SUNY New Paltz, Shenandoah Conservatory, San Francisco Arts Education Project, Stagelighter.com.

 With Ryan Hasse, Joe is currently writing a new musical about Ryan White, the teenage hemophiliac who became the poster child for AIDS in the 1980’s (with an all-teenage cast).
-With Vince Peterson, Joe co-conceived/wrote Sticks + Stones, a new musical about bullying told through the eyes of teenagers.
 Joe also conceived Small Town Story (by Sammy Buck and Brandon James Gwinn), a new musical about two families in a North Texas town who struggle with a community battle ignited by a high school production of the musical Rent (inspired by true events).